-In the table above, the number of shares of common stock to be outstanding after this offering is based on the number of shares outstanding as of March 31, 2003.
+In the table above, the number of shares of common stock to be outstanding after this offering is based on the number of shares outstanding as of February 27, 2004.
 This information excludes:

-- 492,540 shares of common stock issuable upon the exercise of vested stock options with a weighted average exercise price of \$3.52 per share, - 321,820 shares of common stock issuable upon the exercise of unvested stock options with a weighted average exercise price of \$5.98 per share, - 1,600,000 shares of common stock reserved for issuance under our stock option plans, - 600,000 shares of common stock reserved for issuance under the 2002 Employee Stock Purchase Plan, and - the purchase for \$19.6 million of shares of common stock by our contemplated employee stock ownership plan at fair market value or, alternatively, our redemption of an equivalent number of shares.
-For purposes of this offering, we have assumed the purchase of 1,152,941 shares of common stock at \$17.00 per share.
+- · 698,760 shares of common stock issuable upon the exercise of vested stock options with a weighted average exercise price of \$4.87 per share, - · 258,500 shares of common stock issuable upon the exercise of unvested stock options with a weighted average exercise price of \$25.33 per share, - 2,546,640 shares of common stock reserved for issuance under the 2002 Equity Incentive Plan, and - · 525,870 shares of common stock reserved for issuance under the 2002 Employee Stock Purchase Plan.